-Iceberg lettuce, also commonly known as crisphead lettuce is the round light green heads you will find at the grocery store.
-This crunchy variety grows a firm circular head of thin crisp leaves that have distinct cream-colored veins.
+Iceberg lettuce, also commonly known as crisphead lettuce, is the round light green heads you will find at the grocery store.
+This crunchy variety grows a firm circular head of thin crisp leaves with distinct cream-colored veins.
 Iceberg has a long growing season, taking 80 to 90 days to grow from seed to harvest.
 Crisphead lettuce varieties include Crispino, Great Lakes 118, Ithaca, and Imperial.

 Butterhead and Bibb

-Butterhead, also referred to as bibb lettuce forms a head like iceberg.
+Butterhead, also called bibb lettuce, forms a head like iceberg.
 However, the texture is much looser, and the leaves don’t have prominent veins.
-The flavor of the foliage is more delicate.
-Plant bibb lettuce in early spring and you can harvest the loose, soft heads in 45 to 75 days depending on the variety.
+As a result, the flavor of the foliage is more delicate.
+Plant bibb lettuce in early spring, and you can harvest the loose, soft heads in 45 to 75 days, depending on the variety.
 Types of butterhead lettuce include Amish Speckled, Boston Bibb, Buttercrunch, and Merveille de Quatre Saisons.

 Romaine and Cos

-Romaine lettuce, also referred to as Cos lettuce grows a long, narrow, upright head with long, loose leaves.
+Romaine lettuce, also called Cos lettuce, grows a long, narrow, upright head with long, loose leaves.
 Despite the coarse appearance, the texture of the foliage is very tender.
-This is the common lettuce used in Caesar salads, and is often sold as whole heads, or stripped of its outer leaves and sold as Romaine lettuce hearts in supermarkets.
+This variety is the standard lettuce used in Caesar salads and is often sold in supermarkets as whole heads or stripped of its outer leaves and sold as Romaine lettuce hearts.
 Romaine lettuce matures in 65 to 70 days.
 Romaine varieties include Freckles, Jericho, Green Towers, Rouge D’Hiver, Parris Island Cos, and Red Romaine.

 Leaf Lettuce or Loose Head

-Leaf lettuce, also called looseleaf lettuce or loose head lettuce don’t form heads.
-Instead, the foliage grows from the center outward forming a leafy mound.
-The leaves may be frilly, curly, serrated, or wrinkled depending on the variety.
+Leaf lettuce, also called looseleaf lettuce or loose head lettuce, doesn’t form heads.
+Instead, the foliage grows from the center outward, forming a leafy mound.
+The leaves may be frilly, curly, serrated, or wrinkled, depending on the variety.

 If you harvest leaves from the outside, the plant will resume growing from the center for a continuous harvest.
 Loose leaf types mature in 45 to 50 days.
 Varieties of leaf lettuce include Black Seeded Simpson, Lollo Rossa, Red Oak Leaf, and Tango.

-In addition, many seed companies create a mix of lettuce sometimes referred to as Mesclun lettuce, baby greens, or cut and come again lettuce.
+In addition, many seed companies create a mix of lettuce called Mesclun lettuce, baby greens, or cut-and-come-again lettuce.
 These are just a combination of lettuce types and other greens that are grouped together with similar growing needs.
-They are harvested as baby greens in 2 to 4 weeks, or cut and come again lettuce once they reach about 6-inches high.
+They are harvested as baby greens in 2 to 4 weeks or cut-and-come-again lettuce once they reach about 6-inches high.